-It's officially summer and the warm weather has our online instructor, Georgia Krantz, dreaming about her ideal art holidays.
+Our online instructor, Georgia Krantz, dreaming about her ideal art holidays.
 Join her Contemporary Art course to discover the vast and varied work by today's leading artists.
-With our online courses, you may be surprised just where art can take you this summer.
+With our online courses, you may be surprised just where art can take you.

 Chichu Art Museum and Benesse Art Site Naoshima